 10. When should I contact Norton support about VPN drops?

 If you’ve exhausted common fixes and still experience disconnects across multiple devices and networks, contact Norton Support with details like device type, OS version, Norton Secure VPN version, server location, and timestamps of disconnect events.
 They can provide targeted troubleshooting and logs.
-Best rotating ip vpns for 2025 purevpn and top alternatives explained
+Nordvpn wont open on windows 11 heres how to fix it 2026

 Final notes